lnkhamalah/medical-transportation-system-design/06-data-design/identity-and-access-model.md

 - reduces risk of cross-facility data exposure
 - aligns to real workflow (facility is the billing account)

+Individual users are treated as facility_type = individual and receive a facility_id just like healthcare facilities.
 ---

 ## User Types and Access Modes